reddec/storages/docs/derived/dedup.md

 Relay on storages to detect order of keys.

 Cleaning of old keys initiates in `Save()`` method automatically in a same thread.

+Properties:

+* `maxKeys` - maximum keys to store after cleanup
+* `cleanFactor` - multiply factor of `maxKeys` that triggers cleanup process

+## Offloaded

+Offloaded deduplication is a wrapper around storage that checks and store keys with random unique iteration id.
+In case if storage does not support `Clearable` interface, unique random iteration id could be used for distinguish keys from different iterations. **Good for large data set in case wrapped storage is a disk-based solution.**

+Offloaded deduplication supports `Clearable` interface by it self.
+Within `Clean` operation Offloaded deduplication instance tries to Clear underlying storage and resets iteration id.

+{% include feature_clearable.md %}